happytm/BatteryNode/README.md

 ## Build it, position towards maximum sun exposure and forget about it.

-No need to charge small 100 mAh LIR2450 coin cell battery manually for life of battery or solar cell if LIR2450 coin cell battery and 53mmx30mm small solar cell linked below in hardware section is used.
+No need to charge small 100 mAh LIR2450 coin cell battery manually for life of battery or solar cell if LIR2450 coin cell battery and 53mmx30mm small solar cell is used.

 ## Very low cost DIY sensors.

 Average sensor node could be below $5.
-All the low cost sensors are listed in hardware section below.

 ## OTA update using github.